-In this way, the reduction of the Hate Crime and the inter-ethnic clashes in the modern Russia is not the result of unity and consent in Russian society.
-It is the result of the high level control and pressure in the area of freedom of speech and self-expression of a Human.
+In this way, the reduction of hate crime and the inter-ethnic clashes in modern Russia is not the result of unity and consent in Russian society.
+It is the result of the high level control and pressure in the area of freedom of speech and self-expression of a human.
 Russia has suppressed these tendencies much like in during the Sovet era.
 Nevertheless, Russian society maintains a high level of migrant-phobia and homophobia in the country.
 All of this makes us think that this situation is not stable and less control, more freedom of expression, can lead to a dramatic change.
 This is confirmed by the recent inter-ethnic clashes in Yakutia (March 2019).

-Thus, we can state that Radical rights in Russia are under the total control and pressure of the government.
+Thus, we can state that the radical right in Russia is under the total control and pressure of the government.
 For Mr. Putin it is today the only one possible way to keep the unity of the international Russian society.
-He does not have any unifying ideology, any factors, traditionally uniting the inhabitants of the country into a single Nation.
-In other words, the State has nothing to oppose the Radicals’ simple, but attractive for a part of society, ideology.
+He does not have any unifying ideology, any factors, traditionally uniting the inhabitants of the country into a single nation.
+In other words, the state has nothing to oppose the radicals’ simple, but attractive for a part of society, ideology.

 Dr Valery Engel is a Senior Fellow at CARR and Head of the Center for Monitoring and Comparative Analysis of Intercultural Communications of the Moscow Institute of Psychoanalysis.
 See his profile here.